An Introduction to Geometric Topology: Incompressible surfaces

 \begin{cor} Every torus in $S^3$ bounds a solid torus and every properly embedded annulus in $B$ bounds a tube. \end{cor} \begin{proof} Apply Propositions \ref{T:M:prop} and \ref{A:M:prop}.
 Since the manifold is $S^3$ or $B$, the cases (3) or (4) easily imply (2). \end{proof}

 The solid torus in $S^3$ and the tube in $B$ may of course be knotted!
 We now turn to handlebodies.
+Recall that a handlebody of genus $g\geq 1$ is irreducible by Corollary \ref{handle:irr:cor}, but it is clearly not $\partial$-irreducible.

-\begin{prop}[Handlebodies] The genus-$g$ handlebody $H_g$ contains no incompressible and $\partial$-incompressible surfaces. \end{prop} \begin{proof} Suppose $S\subset H_g$ is incompressible and $\partial$-incompressible.
+\begin{prop}[Handlebodies] The genus-$g$ handlebody $H_g$ contains no incompressible and $\partial$-incompressible surfaces. \end{prop} \begin{proof} Suppose that $S\subset H_g$ is incompressible and $\partial$-incompressible.
 Pick disjoint essential discs $D_1,\ldots, D_g$ that cut $H_g$ into a ball $B$.
-Put $S$ in transverse position with respect to $\sqcup_i D_i$.
-Since $H_g$ is irreducible and $S$ is incompressible and $\partial$-incompressible, all the intersections of $S$ with $\sqcup_i D_i$ can be removed by an isotopy of $S$ starting from the innermost ones in $\sqcup_i D_i$, and we get $S\subset B$.
-Corollary \ref{B:cor} gives a contradiction. \end{proof}
+Put $S$ in transverse position with respect to $\sqcup_i D_i$, so that the intersection of $S$ with $\sqcup_i D_i$ consists of circles and properly embedded arcs.
+Since $H_g$ is irreducible and $S$ is incompressible and $\partial$-incompressible, all these intersections can be removed by an isotopy of $S$, as explained below.
+Then Corollary \ref{B:cor} gives a contradiction.